Introduction:

 - Fruits and berries.

-- Meat: It sometimes hunts small animals.
+- Meat: They sometimes hunt small animals.

 - Plants and roots.